Bob Knight: Accomplishments

 Knight's all time coaching record is 902–371.
 His 902 wins in NCAA Division I men's college basketball games is fourth all-time to Knight's former player and former Duke head coach Mike Krzyzewski, Syracuse head coach Jim Boeheim, and North Carolina head Coach Roy Williams.
 Knight achieved his 880th career win on January 1, 2007, and passed retired North Carolina coach Dean Smith for most career victories, a title he held until his win total was surpassed by Krzyzewski on November 15, 2011.
-It was later surpassed by Boeheim on January 2, 2013, and by Williams on March 11, 2021.
+It was surpassed by Boeheim on January 2, 2013, and by Williams on March 11, 2021.
 Knight is the youngest coach to reach 200, 300, and 400 wins, as well as among the youngest to reach other milestones of 500, 600, 700, and 800 wins.

-Texas Tech's participation in the 2007 NCAA tournament gave Knight more NCAA tournament appearances than any other coach.
+Texas Tech's participation in the 2007 Tournament gave Knight more NCAA tournament appearances than any other coach.
 He is the only coach to win the NCAA, the NIT, an Olympic gold medal, and a Pan American Games Gold medal.
 Knight is also one of only three people, along with Smith and Joe B. Hall, who have both played on and coached an NCAA Tournament championship basketball team.